 The advanced technology in our multiuse interventional laboratory means we can rapidly treat stroke.
 This technology also allows us to offer targeted cancer treatments as well as vascular care for conditions such as deep vein thrombosis.
 We can also quickly diagnose heart attack and pinpoint the source of internal bleeding.

-At Rusk Rehabilitation at NYU Langone Hospital—Brooklyn, our inpatient acute rehabilitation unit, people recovering from stroke, trauma, and musculoskeletal conditions receive physical and occupational therapy.
+Rusk Rehabilitation at NYU Langone Hospital—Brooklyn, our inpatient acute rehabilitation unit, is a stroke rehabilitation Joint Commission accredited site.
+We provide a full scope of rehabilitation care for people recovering from stroke, trauma, and musculoskeletal conditions.

 People who have mental and behavioral health conditions are treated in our 35-bed inpatient psychiatric unit, and can seek help in our specialized emergency room.

-More than 4,000 babies are born each year at NYU Langone Hospital—Brooklyn.
+More than 4,000 babies are born each year at NYU Langone Hospital—Brooklyn, and we are accredited by the Joint Commission for our perinatal care services.
+This reflects our commitment to providing mothers and babies with safe, quality healthcare.
 In our labor and delivery unit and nursery, you and your baby receive expert care from hospitalist pediatricians and obstetricians.
 In our neonatal intensive care unit, our neonatologists provide specialized treatment for infants who need extra medical care after birth.